A Random Persistence Diagram Generator: Methodology

-The sampler chooses uniformly at random between three moves, namely addition, removal or relocation of points.
-An example of similar possibilities of transitions is illustrated in \cite{Green1995}.
-In particular, \cite{Green1995} considers a state space of step functions, and allows four possible transitions; (i) changing the height of a randomly chosen step, (ii) changing the location of a chosen step, (iii) adding a new step, and (iv) removing a chosen step.
-Our sampling process consists of two types of MCMC updates; a Metropolis-within-Gibbs update relocates points in a PD via random-walk Metropolis steps, and an RJ-MCMC update adds points to the PD or removes points from it.
+Our RJ-MCMC sampler explores the PD space via three moves; (i) a point in a PD can be moved from one location to another without changing the total number of points, (ii) a point can be added to a PD, and (iii) a point can be removed from a PD.
+In particular, the sampling process consists of two types of MCMC updates.
+A MWG update relocates points in a PD via random-walk Metropolis steps, similar to \cite{Adler2017}.
+Furthermore, an RJ-MCMC update adds a point to the PD or removes a point from it, thus yielding a novel PD sampler.

+The probabilities of changing the location of a selected point, of adding a new point, and of removing a selected point are denoted by $p_m$, $p_a$, and $p_r$, respectively.
+At each RJ-MCMC iteration, a type of move is chosen randomly according to a categorical distribution $\text{Categorical}(p_m, p_a, p_r)$ with event probabilities $p_m$, $p_a$, and $p_r$.